 The series focuses on diverse business topics that include changes in the business climate, future trends, and specific issues relevant to Michigan based businesses.

 The benefit of government regulation is to provide protection to individuals, the environment, and organizations.
-However, in 2016 the estimated cost of government regulation hit $2 trillion per year.
-For many businesses, the cost of regulation compliance (direct or hidden) exceeds their annual federal tax liability.
-At its peak in 2015, the federal government issued 81,611 pages for 3,378 new regulations, with the current cost of regulation now estimated at $20,000 per Amercian worker.
+However, in 2016 the estimated cost of government regulation reached $2 trillion per year, approximately $20,000 per American worker.
+At its peak in 2015, the federal government issued over 80,000 pages for nearly 3,500 new regulations, and for many businesses the cost of compliance exceeds their annual federal tax liability.

-The current administration is now pushing for deregulation, tax reform, income repatriation, and changes to specific regulation such as Dodd Frank.
-Stepping back from the political hype and winds, how can we balance the cost of regulation with its benefits?
-What regulations can actually be stream lined, amended, or eliminated?
-And how can we use this process to improve the business environment in American?
+The current administration is now pushing for deregulation, tax reform, income repatriation, and changes to specific regulations, such as Dodd Frank.
+Stepping back from the political rhetoric, how can we balance the cost of regulation with its benefits?
+What regulations can be simplified or eliminated?
+And how can we use this process to improve the business environment in the U.S.?

-Michigan Room, Fairlane Center South,
+Michigan Room, Fairlane Center South

-University of Michigan-Dearborn College of Business
+University of Michigan-Dearborn, College of Business

 19000 Hubbard Drive, Dearborn, MI 48126